389ds/389ds.github.io/docs/389ds/FAQ/roadmap.md

 Adding a REST interface to the database is a long term goal.

-#### Security Audit Log & Tooling
+### Security Audit Log & Tooling

 A log that tracks authentication/authorization events:  failed binds,  account lock, insufficent access, etc.  Allows Admins to check for brute force attacks and password spraying.
-See the design [doc](../design/security-audit-log-design.html), and CLI enhancement to generate reports.
+See the [design doc here](../design/security-audit-log-design.html), and CLI enhancement to generate reports.